CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 * Default: `10, 1`

 Fine-tunes the position of the Sorting Plus icon on the Item Card.
+## Part dots orientation
+* Config setting: `parts_dot_orientation`
+* Default: `2`

+By default, the part dots are arranged radially in a tight circle.
+You can instead choose to draw them as a horizontal or vertical line, but you'll probably want to adjust their positioning afterwards if you change this.
+Available settings:
+* `0`  : horizontal line
+* `1`  : vertical line
+* `2`  : radial (in a circle around a center point)
+> [!TIP]
+> On weapons, in the radial orientation, the barrel will always be the dot at the very top.
+You can use this to quickly identify which weapons are worth picking up.
 ## Part condition dots X and Y offsets
 * Config settings: `parts_dot_pos_x`, `parts_dot_pos_y`
 * Default: `-7, -4`

 Fine-tunes the position of the part condition dots on the Item Card.
+## Size of the part condition dots
+* Config settings: `parts_dot_scale`
+* Default: `1.0`

+Adjusts the size of the part condition dots.
+A value of 1 is their default intended size, while zero will hide these icons entirely.
+## Part dots drop shadow transparency
+* Config settings: `parts_dot_shadow_alpha`
+* Default: `0.75`

+Sets the alpha (transparency) channel for the drop shadows underneath the part condition dots.
+Set to zero to disable their drop shadows.
 ## Increase perception radius based on Skill System
 * Config setting: `use_skill_system`
 * Default: `true`